["plan"]

 Hot Gin Old Fashioned

-The OG Old Fashioned combines Wild Turkey 101 Bourbon, simple syrup, and bitters, but we are also rather partial to its cousin, the Hot Gin Old Fashioned.
+The OG Old Fashioned combines Wild Turkey 101 Bourbon (opens in new window), simple syrup, and bitters, but we’re also big fans of its cousin, the Hot Gin Old Fashioned.
 As far as old-school Christmas gin cocktail recipes go, this one hits all the high notes.

 9. Christmas Negroni